 Each year we celebrate the achievements of our Index participants at our Workplace Wellbeing Awards.

-This year we hosted our first ever online ceremony and we were delighted to welcome representatives from 114 organisations who had all come together to celebrate their achievements in workplace wellbeing.
+This year we hosted the awards online again, with most of the ceremony being live-streamed to attendees.
+We were delighted to welcome representatives from 119 organisations who came together to celebrate their achievements in workplace wellbeing.

-After the challenges of the coronavirus pandemic, and the impact it has had on mental health we are delighted to recognise not only the top performing organisations but each and every employer who is taking action to prioritise better mental health in their workplace.
-You can find out more about the achievements of the organisations that took part this year below.
+In the last couple of years, the coronavirus pandemic has presented many challenges and caused permanent changes to our working lives.
+We were delighted to recognise not only the top performing organisations but every employer prioritising better mental health at work.
+Find out more about the achievements of the organisations that took part this year below.

 We also want to acknowledge the efforts of those organisations who have received Committed to Action.
 They are organisations who have committed to addressing mental health in the workplace and are at the start of their journey.